FOSSClass/AbantOS-Elive/README.md

 ```
 ## Installing with a software package manager (i.e. Synaptic)

+## Installing Packages With the Synaptic Package Manager:

+Click on the desktop and hover over (settings), and then (All) and then (System), click (Synaptic Package Manager).
+A window will open asking for a password to elevate privileges, enter the root password and click (Authenticate).
+The Synaptic Package Manager will open.
+On the left you will have different categories you can choose from.
+You can browse the categories for available packages or, you can search for a specific package by selecting the (Search) option.
+Once you find a package click on the arrow next to the package name, select (mark for installation).
+A window will open showing a list of libraries to be installed, select (mark).
+Repeat for any packages you want to install.
+The packages have not been installed yet, to install your packages that you have marked for installation click the (Apply / green check mark) near the top of the window.
+A window will open showing the changes to be applied during installation, click (Apply).
+The download window will show the downloads progress.
+Some packages may require a reboot after installation.

 ## Removing from the terminal

 ## Removing with a package manager